 Then again, cloud cover tends to spoil the view in the afternoons.
 For the best road views, I'd suggest heading here in the early morning.

-Camping and Accommodation Near Mount Cook Village
+Where to Stay Near Mount Cook Village

 Here, there are 60 unpowered sites and you’ll need to arrive early in peak season to secure a spot.
 It’s not possible to book online as it operates on a first-come-first-serve basis.